-Convicted rapist Brock Turner shouldn’t spend years in jail for “20 minutes of action,” his father argued to the court in a letter that sparked intense backlash.
+Dan and Carleen Turner are the parents of convicted rapist Brock Turner.
+His father, Dan Turner, argued his son shouldn’t spend years in jail for “20 minutes of action,” his father argued to the court in a letter that sparked intense backlash.
 His mother also penned a plea for mercy and glowing assessment of her “beautiful son.”
 The 20-year-old former Stanford swimming star will serve about three months behind bars for sexually assaulting a blacked-out victim behind a dumpster.

-Judge Aaron Persky, himself a former Stanford athlete, cited positive character references and lack of criminal record when sparing Turner what could have been 14 years of hard time.
+Judge Aaron Persky, himself a former Stanford athlete, cited positive character references and lack of criminal record when sparing Turner what could have been 14 years behind bars.

-Here’s what you need to know about his parents:
+Here’s what you need to know about Brock Turner’s parents:

 1. A Financial Support Page Was Set Up on Facebook to Help the Family Pay for the ‘Tragic Situation With Brock’